Inflammatory bowel disease (IBD) is a term mainly used to describe two conditions, ulcerative colitis and Crohn's disease.

-Not everyone has all of these symptoms, and two individuals with the same condition can have very different symptoms.
-Some people may experience additional symptoms, including nausea and fever.
+Not everyone has all of these symptoms, and some people may experience additional symptoms, including vomiting, anaemia and high temperature (fever).

-The symptoms of IBD can come and go over long periods.
-People may experience periods of severe symptoms (flare-ups), and go through periods when they have few or no symptoms at all (remission).
+The symptoms of IBD can come and go.
+People may experience periods of severe symptoms (flare-ups), and go through long periods when they have few or no symptoms at all (remission).

-Read more about the symptoms of Crohn’s disease and ulcerative colitis.
+Read more about the symptoms of ulcerative colitis and symptoms of Crohn’s disease.

-Read more about the causes of Crohn’s disease and ulcerative colitis.
+Read more about the causes of ulcerative colitis and causes of Crohn’s disease.

 Who is affected?

-IBD is usually diagnosed in people in their late teens or early 20s, but it can appear at any age.
+IBD is usually diagnosed in people in their late teens or early 20s, but can affect people of any age.

 IBD is more common in white people than in black people or those of Asian origin.
-The condition is most prevalent among Jewish people of European origin.
+People from an Eastern European Jewish background are most likely to be affected by IBD.